aperullo/grayskull/kubernetes/k8s_deploy_guide.md

 `kubernetes/ansible/playbooks/roles/<role>/vars/main.yml` - Contains custom variable definitions that override the defaults

 #### Inventory settings
-`kubernetes/ansible/inventory/group-vars/k8s-cluster/kube-master.yml` - Contains deploy wide variable defintions
+`kubernetes/ansible/inventory/group-vars/k8s-cluster/k8s-cluster.yml` - Contains deploy wide variable defintions, mostly for OIDC.

 ### Ingress controller
 The ingress controller acts as a reverse proxy allowing services inside K8s to be reached from outside the cluster.
 It is deployed automatically; however, you have to redirect your dns to the top level domain you want to use for the services.
 See [wildcard DNS docs](../docs/wildcard-dns.md).